RVVelichkova18/scale-focus-project-bletchley/README.md

 ## About this repository   <img src="https://media.discordapp.net/attachments/779421428739080262/796777531805925396/earth.png" width="35">
 ---
-This is our project based on a game called Bletchley for the Scale Focus Sprint in VSCPI[PGKPI - Burgas].
+This is our project based on a game called Bletchley for the Scale Focus Sprint in VSCPI - Burgas.
 The main goal of the game is to crack the Germans’ battle ship coordinates by guessing them.
-Our game that consist of several playing options - Player VS Player repeating digits, Player VS Player non repeating digits, Player VS Computer repeating digits, Player VS Computer non repeating digits.
+Our game that consist of several playing options - Player VS Player repeating and non-repeating digits, Player VS Computer repeating digits and non-repeating digits.

 ## Installation     <img src="https://media.discordapp.net/attachments/779421428739080262/796777537178828820/rocket2.png" width="35">